Best Vitamins for Healthy Teeth

 Vitamin C Benefits

-The benefits of vitamin C for teeth include preventing gum inflammation, assisting in the building and repairing of connective tissues, and helping to keep gums strong.
+The benefits of vitamins for healthy teeth and gums are essential to oral health and vitamin C is no exception.
+Vitamin C for teeth includes preventing gum inflammation, assisting in the building and repairing of connective tissues, and helping to keep gums strong.

 - Vitamin C Sources: Citrus fruits, berries, kale, broccoli, and numerous other vegetables and fruit.